isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 +2500 Women members covering +21 Countries, She is also the Sounding Board member at the Diversity, Equity and Inclusion Council of Kuwait’s Oil Sector.
-While promoting Women leadership through excelling in her leadership roles in being</p>
-<p>the First Female CISO in Kuwait’s Energy Sector.
-She has always been a
-key force in advancing the maturity of CyberSecurity and Digital transformation Journeys through her various leading roles within the Energy Sector in Kuwait.</p>
+While promoting Women leadership through excelling in her leadership roles in being the First Female CISO in Kuwait’s Energy Sector.
+She has always been a key force in advancing the maturity of CyberSecurity and Digital transformation Journeys through her various leading roles within the Energy Sector in Kuwait.</p>
 <p>Dr. Reem represents her country in a number of regional and global program
 and forums, and is recognised as an “Innovator” and “Wild Card” who continues to ‘push the envelope’ to get to the most optimum outcome on an initiative